Dental Fluorosis

 This selective deposition sets the stage for the earliest visible sign of excess fluoride exposure during development: dental fluorosis.

 Dental fluorosis is a developmental disturbance of tooth enamel caused by excess fluoride exposure during the years when teeth are forming.
-It isn’t a genetic disease or random defect, but rather visible evidence that a child was exposed to too much fluoride during a critical stage of growth.
+It isn’t a genetic disease or a random defect; it’s a visible outcome of too much fluoride in a child’s body during a critical growth period.
+In essence, dental fluorosis is the evidence, written on your teeth, that fluoride disrupted the normal enamel-building process.

 Timing Matters: The “Critical Window”

-Permanent (adult) teeth: start forming at birth and continue developing under the gums until roughly age 8 (with wisdom teeth extending into the teenage years).
+Permanent (adult) teeth: Start forming at birth and continue developing under the gums until roughly age 8 (wisdom teeth extend into the teenage years).

-If fluoride intake is high during these windows - whether from water, toothpaste, mouth rinses, and other sources - the normal process of enamel formation is disrupted.
-The result is fluorosis: a permanent mark that indicates fluoride reached toxic levels during development.
+If fluoride intake is high during these developmental windows - whether from water, toothpaste, mouth rinses, or other sources - the normal enamel-forming process is disrupted.
+When fluorosis later appears on the teeth, it signals that a child’s fluoride exposure reached toxic levels at some point during enamel development.

 How Healthy Enamel Forms